 During the camping, your cook will provide 3 tasty, plentiful and nutritious meals daily with a variety of local and Western dishes.
-To start the day, breakfast consists of a choice of porridge, muesli and cereal followed by omelets, fried or scrambled eggs with chapattis or bread.
-Lunch is generally a selection of salad, cooked vegetable dishes, pasta and traditional breads.
-After a long day on the trail, dinner is a hearty 3 course meal - soup, followed by a variety of vegetable, meat, rice and pasta dishes and completed with a simple dessert.
+To start the day, breakfast consists of a choice of porridge, muesli, and cereal followed by omelets, fried or scrambled eggs with chapattis or bread.
+Lunch is generally a selection of salad, cooked vegetable dishes, pasta, and traditional bread.
+After a long day on the trail, dinner is a hearty 3-course meal - soup, followed by a variety of vegetables, meat, rice, and pasta dishes and completed with a simple dessert.
 Tea, coffee and hot chocolate are also provided at all meals.
 We use as much fresh produce as possible and our cooks and kitchen crew maintain exceptional standards of cleanliness and food preparation hygiene.
 Special dietary requirements can always be catered for.

 During the day a light shirt or jumper and lightweight pants will be suitable, but a warm fleece or down jacket is recommended for the evenings.
-Sleeping bags for trip also highly recommended.
-Comprehensive list of equipments will be provided by Alpine Eco Trek once you book your trip.
+Sleeping bags for the trip also highly recommended.
+A comprehensive list of equipment will be provided by Alpine Eco Trek once you book your trip.